BIO

-Sofia Maia Ciel [sjɛl] is an independent researcher and writer working at the intersection of human rights, social theory, and cultural practice.
-Her work examines structural inequality, discrimination, and forms of violence embedded in legal, social, and cultural institutions, with particular attention to precarity and the conditions under which knowledge and rights are made visible – or remain unseen.
-She holds a PhD in Philosophy and is currently completing a Master’s degree in Human Rights (Faculty of Law, UiO / NCHR).
+Sofia Maia Ciel [sjɛl] is an independent researcher, writer, and curator working at the intersection of human rights, women’s rights, social theory, and cultural practices.
+Her work examines structural inequality, discrimination, and forms of violence embedded in legal, social, and cultural institutions, with particular attention to how rights are recognized, contested, and denied, and to the conditions under which knowledge and rights are made visible—or remain unseen.
+She holds a PhD in Philosophy.

 Her approach is grounded in careful research, critical reflection, care, and sustained engagement rather than visibility-driven performance.
-She is based in Oslo, Norway.
+She is based in Oslo, Norway, and is currently completing a Master’s degree in Human Rights at the Faculty of Law, University of Oslo, and the Norwegian Centre for Human Rights.

 Research area: